25 Worst Tourist Traps In The World

 Forbidden City, Beijing

-Although for centuries it had been closed to outsiders, the Emperor of China’s Palace consists of over 1,000 buildings and has made its way to the top of the “most popular tourist destinations list”.
-Heck even Starbucks has set up shop within its walls.
-The key to avoiding lines here is to arrive about 30 minutes before it opens and try to hit the big sites first.
+Although for centuries it had been closed to outsiders, the Emperor of China’s Palace consists of over 1,000 buildings and has made its way to the top of the “most popular tourist destinations list.”
+Heck, even Starbucks has set up shop within its walls.
+To avoid lines, arrive about 30 minutes before it opens and try to hit the big sites first.

 19